abishekkrishnamoorthy/FLAMES-java-webapp-/README.md

 # FLAMES-java-webapp-
 USING JS, HTML, JQUERY (AJAX) and SERVLET

 Hello,
-   This is Abishek Krishnamoorthy.I created flames calculator using servlet and html stuffs.
-   This project collects name of user and his crush name, that collect in db(using mysql).
+This is Abishek Krishnamoorthy.
+I created a flames calculator in Servlet and HTML.
+This project collects the name of the user and his crush name, that's collected in the database(using MySQL).